Ensure that your organization is eligible to run a Raffle in your jurisdiction before creating your Campaign.

 Do Raffle laws vary by location?

 Yes, every country, state, county, and locality may have its own Raffle laws that vary widely by jurisdiction and frequently change.
-It’s important to consult the appropriate official resources for your area before launching your Raffle.
+It’s the organizer’s responsibility to research the rules that apply and confirm legality for their own situation, including with the relevant authorities and their own legal counsel as needed.
+RallyUp doesn’t provide legal advice.